Flakie’s ADB GUI App

 New functions may have added new bugs, especially in the ADB Shell feature, (I have fixed all I found).
 Please report any discovered.

-Flakie ADB GUI Version 3 – Proposed Release Date: February/March 2021
+Flakie ADB GUI Version 3 – Proposed Release Date: Summer 2021

 Version 2 of Flakie ADB GUI app has just been released and I am already working on version 3.